 Design & Styling

 The Kawasaki Ninja 250 comes with a sharp-looking design inspired by its bigger siblings from the Ninja lineup.
-It gets dual-LED headlamps setup that looks super sleek and gives it a bird-like face.
+It gets a dual-LED headlamps setup that looks super sleek and gives it a bird-like face.
 The side farings sport the Ninja insignia and the front set of turn indicators are also mounted on either side of the farings.
-Its muscular fuel-tank and upswept tail section give the Ninja 250 a sporty appearance.
+Its muscular fuel tank and upswept tail section give the Ninja 250 a sporty appearance.

 Engine & Transmission